 Since her return to the US, she has performed regularly as a principal artist with companies including Baltimore Opera, Washington National Opera, Annapolis Opera, Lyric Opera Baltimore, Gotham Chamber Opera, the Caramoor Festival, The Bard Festival, Opera Columbus, Toledo Opera, and others.
-Her many roles include The Witch (Hansel and Gretel), Rebecca Nurse (The Crucible), Baba (The Medium), Marcellina (le Nozze di Figaro), Berta (il Barbiere di Siviglia), Emilia (Otello), Aurelia (The Chocolate Soldier), and Mama Lucia (Cavalleria Rusticana), a role she performed in critically-acclaimed concert performances with the Washington National Opera opposite Dolora Zajick and the late Salvatore Licitra.
-In 2017 she returns to Annapolis Opera as Aunt March in Mark Adamo’s operatic version of Little Women.
+Her many roles include The Witch (Hansel and Gretel), Aunt March (Little Women), Rebecca Nurse (The Crucible), Baba (The Medium), Marcellina (le Nozze di Figaro), Berta (il Barbiere di Siviglia), Emilia (Otello), Aurelia (The Chocolate Soldier), and Mama Lucia (Cavalleria Rusticana), a role she performed in critically-acclaimed concert performances with the Washington National Opera opposite Dolora Zajick and the late Salvatore Licitra.
+In 2020 she returns to Annapolis Opera as Mrs McClean in Susannah.

 An avid recitalist focusing on creative programming of works outside standard repertoire, she is also a frequent oratorio and concert soloist and has been heard with the National Cathedral Choral Society, National Chorale, Annapolis Chorale, York Symphony, Quad Cities Symphony (Iowa), Hopkins Symphony, and many others across the U.S. and United Kingdom.

 She is also much in demand as a teacher, and in addition to her private studio has served on the faculty of several Baltimore/D.C. area institutions, including Harford and Howard Community Colleges.
-In 2016 she joined the Peabody Preparatory as Voice Department Chair, and was recently nominated to the Board of the MD/DC Chapter of the National Association of Teachers of Singing (NATS).
+She joined the Peabody Preparatory Institute as Voice Department Chair in 2016.